tsuru/tsuru/docs/services/api.rst

     $ tsuru service-unbind mysql_instance --app my_app

-tsuru calls the service API to unbind the app from the instance via DELETE on ``/resources/<service-instance-name>/bind`` (please notice that tsuru does not include a trailing slash).
+Now, tsuru services has two unbind endpoints: ``/resources/<service-instance-name>/bind`` and ``/resources/<service-instance-name>/bind-app``.
+The first endpoint will be called every time an app removes an unit.
+This endpoint is a DELETE with app-host and unit-host.
 Example of request:

 .. highlight:: text